triciascully/triciascully.github.io/_posts/2019-09-16-StarTrekNLPWordClouds.md

 ds9_lines=' '.join(ds9_lines)
 ```

 Below is the code used to plot the WordClouds.
-I played with different parameters, decreasing the max_words to 150, and increasing the max_font_size to 250, to help words "pop" a little more.
+I played with different parameters, decreasing the max_words to 250, and increasing the max_font_size to 250, to help words "pop" a little more.
 I also made sure to remove the stopwords (is, as, a, the, etc.).
+I attempted to use the WordNetLemmatizer in the nltk package, but it didn't seem to cut down the words at all, so I left it out of the code.

+I'm pretty happy with how the plots turned out, but trying to analyze the most used words (the largest) doesn't really render too much insight.
+"Captain" is one of the largest words in both plots for TNG and Voyager, but not in DS9 (DS9 is the only series that takes place on a space station and not a ship, and power is shared between the Bajoran staff and Starfleet, putting less emphasis on the use of the word "Captain" for most characters perhaps), while all three of the plots seem to have "know", "will", "right", and "now" as pretty apparent words.
+These are all pretty active and moral words that encompass what Star Trek seems to be about.

-The plots look pretty cool, but trying to analyze the most used words (the largest) doesn't really render much insight.
-If I do this exercise by splitting out each captain's lines or other characters, we might see something more interesting.
+If I do this exercise by splitting out each captain's lines or other characters instead of using lines from all characters in all episodes of each series, we might see something more interesting.
 At this point, however, I'm signing off and heading to the holodeck for some R&R (and by that I mean I'm shutting off my computer and will probably watch an episode of the Great British Baking Show).

 ```python